sumaho-live/TurboCat/docs/ARCHITECTURE.md

 - Generates or updates `.vscode/launch.json` with a Java attach configuration.
 - Aligns the attach port with the current `turbocat.debugPort` setting.
 - Opens the resulting file on demand so developers can review or tweak settings.
+- Shares the default attach profile name with the extension so debug sessions can auto-start Tomcat in debug mode.

 ## Activation Flow
 1. `activate()` instantiates the services and registers commands.